 The District is the lessor of property located in Castalia, Ohio.
 The property located in Castalia is within the District's high school footprint and includes a classroom created in an outbuilding and fitness center.
 The lease is between the District and the Governing Authority of the Townsend Community School.
-The term of the lease is from August 1, 2019 through July 31, 2020.
-Included in the lease agreement is a provision to reimburse the District for rent of \$24,000 and building and grounds maintenance of \$20,000 per year.
+Townsend Community School made monthly rental payments of \$31,935 through December 31, 2020.
+Payments then dropped to \$200 per month, as the Community School paid off the building loan associated with the higher rental payments.
 Townsend utilized the land adjacent to the Margaretta High School to construct a blended learning center.
 The Townsend Learning Center opened in fiscal year 2016 and will have an impact on the leased areas in the short-term and long-term.